What Is Gum Contouring & ReshapingTucson, AZ

 While typically gum recession is caused by gum disease, you could also experience this due to excessive tooth brushing, taking a prescription drug, or even genetics.
 In this case, as with gum disease, restoring your gum tissue may become necessary for your optimum oral health.

-Check out what others are saying about our gum contouring services on Yelp: What Is Gum Contouring and Reshaping Tucson
+Check out what others are saying about our gum contouring services on Google: What Is Gum Contouring and Reshaping Tucson

 Will insurance pay for it?